 3.Lack of capital.

 Surprisingly, the most commonly cited reason for restaurant failure is lack of capital.
 Due to entry barriers being low, would-be restaurant entrepreneurs attempt to start-up their venture with low capital, just enough to open the doors, but not enough to sustain life during the first few lean months.
 They often don’t even have enough funds to properly market their business.
+Try this must-read book from the FT to help you better manage finances.

 4.Location.
 Another common reasons for restaurant failure was being situated in the wrong location, with either the wrong demographic to suit their offering or not enough foot-fall.
 This was not always under their control as the socio-economic and commercial factors could lead to a change in customer profile and volume over-time that could not be reasonably forseen.